4K HDMI cables: How to cut through the marketing BS to find what you really need

 A high-quality cable needn’t be expensive.
 We can’t stress this enough, and it applies across the board—including in-wall-rated cables.

 Certified Premium High Speed HDMI cables have passed additional testing in order to sport the label.
-(You can find out more about the certification and how to verify authenticity of certification in this article and on the HDMI.org website.)
+(You can find out more about the certification and how to verify authenticity of certification in this article.)

 Ensure you get the right cable by looking at the actual specs.
 The quickest way to determine the type is to look for its bandwidth rating.

 Price is still an important clue about type and quality.
-You won’t find a respectable Ultra High Speed HDMI cable for $3, but you can find a good High Speed cable for that much—or even less, although it might be limited to a lower refresh rate.
+You won’t find a respectable Ultra High Speed HDMI cable for $3, but you can find a good High Speed cable, although it might be limited to a lower refresh rate.
+(Though these days, true High Speed cables aren’t as common.)

 By paying attention to bandwidth rating, refresh rate, and price, you can avoid unreliable cables.
-Inexpensive options outside of known brands (AmazonBasics and Monoprice are currently the top two) can be tempting, but some budget cables have weak electromagnetic interference (EMI) shielding, which can disrupt your Wi-Fi network, and they might cause visual artifacts and signal drop-outs.
+Options outside of the better-known inexpensive brands (AmazonBasics and Monoprice are currently the top two) can be tempting, but some budget cables have weak electromagnetic interference (EMI) shielding, which can disrupt your Wi-Fi network, and they might cause visual artifacts and signal drop-outs.
 If you see a two-pack of High Speed HDMI cables for the same price as a single Monoprice or AmazonBasics option, proceed with caution.

 Active HDMI cables should not cost exorbitantly more than their passive counterparts.
 While prices do go up, you can find them for well below the usurious rates of highly marketed cables at Best Buy and similar stores.
-On Monoprice, for example, a 10-foot Select Series High Speed HDMI cable costs $7; its active counterpart is priced at $18.
+On Monoprice, for example, a 6-foot 4K Slim High Speed HDMI cable costs less than $9; its active counterpart is priced at $28.

 Purchase only as much cable length as you need.
 The longer the distance that a signal needs to go, the more likely that parts of that signal won’t reach its destination without amplification (e.g., an active cable or a signal amplifier box).